Hosting

 Keep the pace.
 Night should take 60-90 seconds total.
 Day discussion is 3-5 minutes.
 If the game drags, people lose interest.
 Set timers and enforce them.

 Handle disputes firmly.
 "The GM's call is final" is a rule you need to establish at the start.
 If a player disagrees with a ruling, they can bring it up after the game.
-Mid-game arguments kill the vibe.
+Mid-game arguments ruin the vibe.

 See Also